Supreme Court visit to Concordia

 Tuesday

-The Kansas Supreme Court is heading to Concordia High School, 436 W 10th, as part of its ongoing outreach to familiarize Kansans with the court, its work, and the overall role of the Kansas judiciary.
+The Kansas Supreme Court is heading to Lansing Middle School as part of its ongoing outreach to familiarize Kansans with the court, its work, and the overall role of the Kansas judiciary.

 Oral argument and public reception

-The public is invited to observe the proceedings as the court hears oral arguments in two cases.
-After the session concludes, the justices will greet the public in an informal reception.
+The public is invited to attend the special session in person.
+The Supreme Court will hear oral argument in two cases.
+When the session ends, justices will greet the public in an informal reception.

 Quiet, please

-Talking during oral arguments is prohibited.
-If you arrive after proceedings start, or you must leave the auditorium before it ends, be as quiet as possible entering and exiting.
-Also, do not talk immediately outside the doors to the auditorium.
+Talking during oral argument is prohibited.
+If you arrive after the session starts, or you must leave before it ends, be as quiet as possible entering and exiting.
+Also, do not talk outside the doors to the venue.

 Security screening